petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-an-event.md

 ---
 # Adding a Template to Display an Event

 You should have a web content template for each new type of structure you add, as they define how to order and arrange each field in the structure.
-Otherwise, the default template is applied, and your content is presented in a generic way.

 Here, you'll use HTML and [FreeMarker tags](https://freemarker.apache.org/docs/dgui.html) to format the fields for an Event article.